Docs

 • Client Secret: Obtained from your provider

 The provider is now configured but not yet enabled.
-Access the details page for advanced configuration options and to find the Authorized redirect URLs to configure in your provider's settings.
+On the connection's configuration page, find the Authorized redirect URLs to configure in your provider's settings.

 Enable the provider either from the provider list or the top of the details page when ready.